pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 ## Operation

+1. If *interface* appears to be dead on startup then the plugin issues a message to the Signal K dashboard ane exits.

-1. The plugin checks throughput on *interface* each time Signal K issues a 'serverevent' of type 'SERVERSTATISTICS' (typically every four or five seconds).
+2. The plugin checks throughput on *interface* each time Signal K issues a 'serverevent' of type 'SERVERSTATISTICS' (typically every four or five seconds).